-Prerequisites: READ 0302 (R2); ENGL 0302 (W3); MATH 0303 (M2); and enrollment in the Surgical Technology program and successful completion of first semester courses.
+Prerequisites: READ 0302; ENGL 0302; MATH 0303; and enrollment in the Surgical Technology program and successful completion of first semester courses.

-Corequisites: SRGT 1660
+Co requisites: SRGT 1660

-Introduction to surgical pathology and its relationship to surgical procedures.
-Emphasis on surgical procedures related to the general, OB/GYN, genitourinary, and orthopedic surgical specialties incorporating instruments, equipment, and supplies required for safe patient care.
-(510909)
+Introduction to surgical pathology and related pathologies.
+Emphasis on surgical procedures related to the general, obstetrics/gynecology, genitourinary, otorhinolaryngology and orthopedic surgical specialties incorporating instruments, equipment, and supplies required for perioperative patient care.